sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 Indeed, next to the sign was a button on a stand.
 Pressing it--

-There was a rumble in the tunnels behind her, and Alex thought she heard an explosion in the distance.
+There was a rumble in the tunnels behind her, and Alex thought she heard the sound of falling rocks in the distance.
 She turned her head back toward the tunnel.
 What was going on out there?

 Looking back, she saw a red light had lit up at the far end of the station.
 Now she just had to wait.